ashleydavis/photosphere/README.md

 Next, start the backend.
 Follow the instructions in [./backend/README.md](./backend/README.md).

-Then, start the frontend.
+Start the web-based frontend.
 Follow the instructions in [./frontend/README.md](./frontend/README.md).

+Start the Electron-based frontend.
+Follow the instructions in [./electron/README.md](./electron/README.md).